Shanghai Knights: Plot

-In 1887, Lord Nelson Rathbone leads a band of Boxers into the Forbidden City, killing the Keeper of the Imperial Seal of China and stealing the seal.
-With his dying breath, the Keeper gives his daughter, Chon Lin, a puzzle box for her brother, Sheriff Chon Wang.

-In Carson City, Nevada, Wang has captured an impressive array of fugitives.
-Wang receives the box and a letter from Lin telling him of their father's death and that she has tracked the murderer to London.
+In 1887, Lord Nelson Rathbone leads a band of Boxers into the Forbidden City, stealing the Imperial Seal of China and mortally wounds its Keeper.
+Before dying, the Keeper gives his daughter Chon Lin a puzzle box for her brother, Chon Wang.
+In Carson City, Nevada, Wang is now sheriff.
+He receives the box and a letter from Lin, telling him of their father's death and that she has tracked his killer to London.

 Wang travels to New York City to find his old partner Roy O'Bannon and collect his share of their gold so that he can buy passage to London.
-Roy has left law enforcement, broken off his marriage, invested all their gold in the Zeppelin, and is now a waiter and part-time gigolo.
-After an aborted attempt at prostitution to pay for tickets, the pair ship themselves to London in a crate.
+Roy has left law enforcement, invested all the gold, and is now a waiter and gigolo.
+Following a series of misunderstandings, the pair ship themselves to London in a crate.

-In London, Roy's pocket is picked by a youth named Charlie.
-After a struggle between Roy, Wang, Charlie, and a gang angered by Charlie stealing on their turf, they are arrested.
-In Scotland Yard, Inspector Artie Doyle thanks the two for defeating the Fleet Street gang.
-When they ask about Lin, Artie shows them she is in custody, having attempted to kill Lord Rathbone.
-Roy is instantly smitten with Lin and gives her a deck of playing cards as a good luck charm.
-Wang and Roy encounter Charlie.
-Breaking into an estate for shelter, they find an invitation to a gala at Buckingham Palace.
+In London, Roy's pocket is picked by a youth named Charlie, leading to a massive brawl; Roy and Wang are arrested.
+In Scotland Yard, the two quickly befriend Inspector Artie Doyle and are released.
+Artie shows them that Lin is in custody for attempting to kill Rathbone.
+Roy is instantly smitten with Lin.
+Wang and Roy reunite with Charlie and acquire an invitation to a gala at Rathbone's country estate.

-Roy and Wang infiltrate the gala in disguise: Roy as Major General "Sherlock Holmes" (a name he derives from the face of a clock) and Wang as the "Maharaja of Nevada".
-Wang and Roy follow Rathbone to a private library, where he slips through a secret passage.
-Wang finds the seal box, but the seal itself is gone and they are attacked by guards.
-Lin, having used Roy's playing cards to pick the lock on her cell, arrives and saves Roy.
+Roy and Wang infiltrate the gala in disguise, and follow Rathbone to a private library, where he slips through a secret passage.
+Lin, having escaped prison, arrives and saves Roy from Boxer guards.
 The three see Rathbone give the Imperial Seal to Wu Chow, the illegitimate brother of the Emperor of China.
 After a brief struggle, Charlie steals the seal.
-Rathbone and Wu Chow escape after the former sets the barn that they were in on fire.
-Lin manages to escape, with Roy and Wang stealing Rathbone's car, later crashing it into Stonehenge.
-Rathbone fires Artie after suggesting that his "incompetence knows no bounds".
-Wang and Roy are picked up by Lin the next morning who takes them to Whitechapel.
+Everyone escapes and Wang, Roy and Lin make their way to Whitechapel.